 The challenge with all these systems is that they do not prove anything.

-In part two if this blog series, counting the benefits of dedicated investigation systems, we will look at why computer-generated fraud investigation can pose problems for real-world investigation teams.
+In part two of this blog series, counting the benefits of dedicated investigation management systems, we will look at why computer-generated fraud investigation can pose problems for real-world investigation teams.

 1. Misconceptions with AI

 A common misconception with AI is that the claims identified through these systems constitute fraud discovery.
 Moreover, this discovery process can include claims by some proponents of AI that they have saved “x dollars” in fraud simply by identifying potential fraud.

 The reality is until any of these systems, or artificial intelligence, have reached the sentient point they can sit in a courtroom, swear on a Bible and give evidence acceptable to the court as evidence of fraud all they have achieved is identifying indicators of fraud.